Sending personal e-mails with short subject lines, concise messages and bullet points should be part of a strategy for marketing your business.

 Related: 5 Tips for Writing Prospecting Emails that Get Replies

 - Get to the point by including your call to action very early in your e-mails.
 Do not be afraid to tell them what you want in the opening sentence, or even on the subject line.
 Being entirely too wordy is my biggest challenge.

-- Speaking of subject lines, always keep it short.
-The previous sentence has 50 characters including spaces.
-Recently, an article recommended keeping the subject line fewer than 50 characters.
-That’s way too many.
-According to a 2012 Adestra Report, subject lines with 10 or fewer characters enjoyed an open rate of 38 percent.
+- Keep your subject lines short.
+According to an Adestra Report, subject lines with 10 or fewer characters enjoyed an open rate of 38 percent.

 - In the previous example, if you get voicemail on the follow-up telephone call, acknowledge this must not have been a good time.
 Proceed with setting another time that you’ll call.
 On the morning of the call, send an e-mail reminding the recipient of your scheduled call.
 After the third attempt, find someone else in the company to approach.

 - I really like sound bullet points in e-mails.
 I use them and I read them when I’m on the receiving end.
 Suppliers, when you’re prospecting or following up, bullet points provide a great opportunity to summarize “why an operator should do business with you.”

 - Personal business e-mails are just that, personal.
 One size does not fit all and neither does your message.
 So, why do we sign off with the same signature?
 Consider having a few different ones.
 A signature may only show your LinkedIn or Facebook graphics and links.
 Another signature might include a YouTube link.
 Think of the customers and segments they represent and develop the appropriate signatures.